Thomas Weinandy: Publications

 Some of his books on religion have been translated into several languages including Romanian and Polish.
 He has also published many scholarly articles in various journals including The Thomist, New Blackfriars, Communio, First Things, Pro Ecclesia, Logos: A Journal of Catholic Thought and Culture, and the International Journal of Systematic Theology.
-He has written many popular articles including those for New Covenant, National Catholic Register, Pastoral Life, Canadian Catholic Review, New Oxford Review, the Arlington Catholic Herald, and The Family.
+He has written articles for New Covenant, National Catholic Register, Pastoral Life, Canadian Catholic Review, New Oxford Review, the Arlington Catholic Herald, and The Family.

-Weinandy is one of many distinguished contributors to Benedict XVI: Essays and Reflections on His Papacy.
-His essay Hope for Today says “[Pope Benedict] perceives that all men and women today both desperately need hope and search for a reason for hope.
-He is convinced that true authentic hope is found in the Gospel of Jesus Christ.”
+Weinandy is one of many contributors to Benedict XVI: Essays and Reflections on His Papacy.
+His essay Hope for Today says "[Pope Benedict] perceives that all men and women today both desperately need hope and search for a reason for hope.
+He is convinced that true authentic hope is found in the Gospel of Jesus Christ."